BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 colcon build
 ```

-To make bash, it can be done through going into bashrc:
+To make bash, it can be done by going into your bashrc:

 ```
 nano ~/.bashrc